-Thus, the simulation results indicate that monetary authority is able to insolate the economic activity from exogenous euro -appreciation shocks by conducting expansionary devaluationary and monetary policies.
+Thus, the simulation results indicate that monetary authority might insolate the economic activity from exogenous euro-appreciation shocks by conducting expansionary devaluationary and monetary policies.
 Furthermore, the country can reduce the effects of the euro-appreciation shocks by simply diversifies the provenance of its imports and external borrowing.

-Figure 5 summarizes the model's predictions concerning the effects of an euro-appreciation shock on the nominal exchange rate and on import and consumer prices (the PPI and CPI prices).
-In response to this shock, the nominal exchange rate slightly overshoots (its short-terms response is quietly greater than its long-term response) and its the maximum response occurs immediately upon impact.
-Import prices, however, gradually increases in response to an euro-appreciation shock, because of import-price rigidity.
+Figure 5 summarizes the model's predictions concerning the effects of an euro-appreciation shock on the 20The recent depreciation of the US dollar relative to all main world currencies aims to increase the value of the US exports and, therefore, reduce the huge US currant account deficit. nominal exchange rate and on import and consumer prices (the PPI and CPI prices).
+In response to this shock, the nominal exchange rate slightly overshoots (its short-terms response is quietly greater than its long-term response) and its maximum response occurs immediately upon impact.
+Import prices, however, gradually increases in response to this shock because of import-price rigidity.
 In the long-term, import prices increase by about 4% after a 1% euro-appreciation shock.
 In contrast, the increases in the consumer prices are gradual and modest.
 The increases in import and consumer prices are gradual because, in this model, we deviate from the low of one price (PPP) by imposing price rigidity in the import sector.